Qovery/documentation/website/docs/using-qovery/configuration/environment.md

 ## Edit environment general settings

 General settings of an environment can be updated in the settings panel.
-You can access to it by clicking on the `SETTINGS` button.
+Your can access to it by clicking on the `SETTINGS` button.

 <p align="center">
   <img src="/img/env-setting-button.png" alt="Environment settings button" />